yedpodtrzitko/godot-docs/classes/class_navigationagent3d.rst

 - void **set_target_desired_distance** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_target_desired_distance** **(** **)**

 The distance threshold before the final target point is considered to be reached.
-This will allow an agent to not have to hit the point of the final target exactly, but only the area.
-If this value is set to low the NavigationAgent will be stuck in a repath loop cause it will constantly overshoot or undershoot the distance to the final target point on each physics frame update.
+This allows agents to not have to hit the point of the final target exactly, but only to reach its general.
+If this value is set too low, the NavigationAgent will be stuck in a repath loop because it will constantly overshoot or undershoot the distance to the final target point on each physics frame update.

 .. rst-class:: classref-item-separator